gravins/cardsVSbots/README.md

 This bot is developed using Python and [Tracery](https://github.com/aparrish/pytracery).

-`cards_generator.py` : tracery generator for the 2 decks

 `scraper.py` : Python module based on Selenium to scraping Twitter web page

 `twitterbot.py` : twitterbot script